pjbiggs/SING_aotearoa_2019/README.md

 This is taking place on Wednesday 23rd January 2019 at 1330 -- 1500 in C5-10, Science Tower C, Massey University, Palmerston North.

+By:- Patrick J Biggs and Ann McCartney

-## Some background on next generating sequnecing
+## Some background on next generating sequncing